-27. Visit the library
+107. Visit the library

 Consider participating in the activities offered in the library, too.
 Most of these activities, such as foreign language classes, are for free.

-28. Go someplace you’ve never been
+109. Go someplace you’ve never been

 Traveling someplace new is a great way to blast away boredom.
 It’s easier to find fun and meaningful stuff to do when you are in a new place.
 Excitement finds you in every street corner when you travel.